matekd/group-08/README.md

 The smart car has an on-off switch on its side, and users should switch off after use.
 When the car is turned on, a red light should start glowing on top of the smart car.

 ## Hardware and software architecture
+### Hardware

+NeuroDrive is controlling a smartcar, a vehicle platform used for [educational purposes.](https://github.com/platisd/smartcar_shield)
+The smartcar is equipped with an ESP32 microcontroller.
+When the smartcar.ino sketch is uplodaded to the ESP32 the smartcar will have all features described:
+Two SR04 Sensors are always active and reading distances up to 1 metre.

+handleInput() - Allows bluetooth communication with the car.
+The car is able to move in 8 degrees. rotateOnSpot() - Activates whenever an object is within 20 cm from the front or rearend of the car.
+SimpleTimer cooldown - Used to temporarily disable the sensors, since otherwise one of them would always detect the obstacle.
+Changespeed - A method used to ensure that the system is stable by adding a delay whenever the motors are changing direction.

+!!DISCLAIMER!!
+NeuroDrive is not assosicated with NeuroSky but is dependent on an algorithm created by them to function.
+Their algorithm allows communication between the TGAM inside the Force Trainer II and the NeuroDrive Application.
+If this software was (for some reason) ever to be used in it must comply with Neurosky EULA.
 ### Application software
 The android application consists of one main activity java file which uses xml resources and java classes to build the functionality and structure as follows: